Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Conclusion

 \section{Conclusion}

-This work proposes \sysname, a technique to detect and mitigate robust and universal adversarial patch attacks against image classification DNNs.
-It is able to reliably locate adversarial patch and distinguish it from benign sample, and uses GAN-based image inpainting to allow the network predict correctly on adversarial samples.
-Our extensive evaluation on four datasets and comparison with four leading defenses demonstrate that \sysname achieves high detection and mitigation performance, with low false positives. \sysname also defends against physical attacks and adaptive attacks.
+This work proposes \sysname, a technique to detect and mitigate robust and universal adversarial patch attacks against image classification DNNs. \sysname accurately locates adversarial patch and distinguishes it from benign samplse, and uses generative adversarial networks to reconstruct the ``clean'' examples from adversarial examples.
+Our extensive evaluation on four datasets and comparison with four defenses show that \sysname achieves superior detection and mitigation performance, with low false positives. \sysname also defends against physical-world and adaptive attacks.